 "But the bigger picture, the integrity of the party and the other candidates is more important than me.

-"We must not let this badly-pieced-together, ill-thought-out legislation take away from the wider campaign any longer."'Withdrawn our support'
+"We must not let this badly-pieced-together, ill-thought-out legislation take away from the wider campaign any longer."

 An East Midlands Labour Party spokesman said: "We are disappointed to learn from Lee Barron that he has a previous conviction which bars him from standing as a candidate in the police and crime commissioner elections.